'It will be found, in fact, that the ingenious are always fanciful, and the truly imaginative never otherwise than analytic'.-Edgar Allan Poe

 The streets of the city were more patrolled, and I had told Galloway to disperse more officers in the streets of the city.
 There were no tidings to be notified, since my departure from Aberdeen, except one small piece of information that was perchance of notable importance to the investigation.

-Galloway had divulged that the ticket master had reported to one of the officers, who were patrolling the train station that a mysterious man had boarded the train, with fresh blood stains on his shoes.
+Galloway had divulged that the ticket collector had reported to one of the officers, who were patrolling the train station that a mysterious man had boarded the train, with fresh blood stains on his shoes.
 The man was not questioned and was allowed to board the train, but the ticket collector was able to give an accurate description of the man.

 Naturally, Galloway had interrogated the ticket collector, but he could not order an arrest warrant for the man based, on a supposition of ratiocination.